The Top 5 Global Trends Creating Competitive Advantage for Insurers in 2021/2022

 Enter insurtech at the turn of 2010—technology specifically catered to the needs of the insurance industry—skyrocketing innovation in the insurance market.
 Now, more than ever, we believe insurtech will play a pivotal role for the survival and growth of insurance businesses.

 In the past year, particularly as the insurance market is recovering and adapting to a new post-pandemic world, insurtech has emerged as the go-to solution for the insurance market.
 We believe it’s the key for insurers to gain a competitive advantage, keep up with global insurance trends, and deliver what their consumers really want—and need.
+Let’s now dive into the top 5 global trends we’ve spotted that are shaping how the insurance market is moving forward in 2021/2022.

 “The pandemic has provoked a need for digitization and new distribution models in the insurance industry.
 In the next 10 years, I believe we will see a lot of business development and innovation in the distribution space, and Insurance-as-a-Service or embedded insurance services will be more dominating.”